alfonsof/aws-python-examples/awslambdalist-capi/README.md

 # AWS Lambda Function List Python example

-This folder contains an AWS Lambda Function example in Python on AWS (Amazon Web Services).
+This folder contains a Python application example that handles Lambda functions on AWS (Amazon Web Services).

 List information of a Lambda function using the Client API (low-level) of Boto 3.